Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Introduction

+Differentiable pooling was first proposed by DiffPool\cite{conf/nips/YingY0RHL18}.
+It can learn a assignment matrix at each GNN layer and generate hierarchical representation of graphs.
+To effectively capture the graph substructure, ASAP\cite{conf/aaai/RanjanST20} propose a sparse pooling operator capable of capturing local subgraph information hierarchically.
+HiGPool\cite{9141427} designs a pooling module that can capture the spatial layouts of points to learn the hierarchical features adequately and applies it to point cloud segmentation.
+Differentiable pooling works well in several tasks, but suffers from two main disadvantages in node clustering: (a) there is no clear mapping between the nodes of the previous and subsequent layers, which is crucial for clustering tasks; (b) these methods have a quadratic storage complexity and the number of its parameters is dependent on the number of nodes.

+Sorting-based graph pooling learns a projection vector that is applied to each node feature to obtain a score.
+Graph U-Net\cite{conf/icml/GaoJ19} uses a top-$k$ choice of nodes for their gPool layer capable of learning a node score and dropping low score nodes. \cite{journals/corr/abs-1811-01287} applied this to graph classification and proposed TopKPool which achieved comparable performance with DiffPool.
+SAGPool\cite{conf/icml/LeeLK19} takes graph topology into account and devises a self-attention graph pooling method for GNNs in the context of hierarchical graph pooling.
+To preserve diverse representative nodes in different neighborhoods, iPool\cite{9392315} leverages the proposed neighborhood information gain criterion to select informative nodes in each neighborhood.
+Sorting-based methods do not break the mapping from the nodes of the previous layer to the next layer.
+But the selected nodes may not be distributed across the essential areas in the graph, which may cause the absence clusters in clustering tasks.

-In recent years, graph pooling\cite{conf/nips/DefferrardBV16} emerged to learn abstract representation of the input graph by summarizing local components and discarding redundant information.
-With growing interest in graph pooling, some improved methods have been proposed\cite{conf/icml/LeeLK19,conf/icml/BianchiGA20}.
-They utilize localized node features and connecting relationship to obtain a smaller graph representation.
-In fact, these graph pooling methods focus on the graph representation rather than the node representation.
+The methods mentioned above generally utilize localized node features and connecting relationship to obtain a smaller graph representation.
+However, all these graph pooling methods focus on graph representation rather than node representation.
 Therefore, they can be used to select the nodes and edges that best characterize the graph.
-But it is difficult to apply them directly to remove noisy edges and nodes in graph clustering.
+But it is difficult to apply them directly to remove spurious edges in graph clustering.